-- check the condition of the flooring it is to rest on this must be as uniform and level as possible and clear of any obstacle.
+- Check the condition of the flooring it is to rest on this must be as uniform and level as possible and clear of any obstacle.
 The machine must be installed in such a way for the base unit to be perfectly level, reducing the overall inclination to an angle smaller than 1°.
-Check its consistency and suitability for the machine's load and adopt all measures indicated in the chapter called "Foundation for positioning the machine" in this use and maintenance manual - visually inspect the machine's path which is to be used and ensure that it is free from power lines, telephone lines, or cables of street lights etc., or any protruding parts or parts with rough edges jutting out of the building or structure in question; moreover, ensure that there are no structures which may be eventually modified and interfere with the machine's path - place the machine in the exact place where it should be installed, carefully verifying the distance between the loading unit and the part which protrudes the most from the building or structure in question; the loading unit must pass through this distance safely, in its every possible condition - this clearance between the car platform sill and the hoist way edge of any landing sill shall not be less than 3/4 in. and no more than 2-1/2 in. in accordance with ANSI/ASSE 10.4 in order to ensure the loading unit passes through with no difficulty and no risk of collision; - when positioning the machine, you must measure the distance from both extreme ends of the loading unit in respect to the structure in question, in order to be sure that there is parallelism between the machine and the facade.
-The difference between the measurements taken from the loading unit's extreme ends must not, in any case, exceed 3/8 in. and be between the sill clearances mentioned above;
+Check its consistency and suitability for the machine's load and adopt all measures indicated in the section called "Foundation for positioning the machine" in this use and maintenance manual. - Visually inspect the machine's path which is to be used and ensure that it is free from power lines, telephone lines, or cables of streetlights etc., or any protruding parts or parts with rough edges jutting out of the building or structure in question; moreover, ensure that there are no structures which may be eventually modified and interfere with the machine's path. - Place the machine in the exact place where it should be installed, carefully verifying the distance between the loading unit and the part which protrudes the most from the building or structure in question; the loading unit must pass through this distance safely, in its every possible condition. - This distance must not be less than 18 in. if installing the unit as a Transport Platform as indicated in ANSI A92.10 as shown in Figure 6.9 (if using landing doors for a transport platform supplied by BETAMAX set the unit 24 inches from the building for the door to function properly); or if installing the unit as a Material Hoist is not greater than 2.5 in. as shown in Figure 6.10 in order to ensure the loading unit passes through with no difficulty and no risk of collision. - When positioning the machine, you must measure the distance from both extreme ends of the loading unit in respect to the structure in question, in order to be sure that there is parallelism between the machine and the facade.
+The difference between the measurements taken from the loading unit's extreme ends must not, in any case, exceed 3/8 in.